ahadjidj/Streaming-Workshop-with-HDF/README.md

   - Publish update events in Kafka to use them for fraud detection use cases with SAM (SRC1_PublishKafkaUpdate)

 ## Configure MySQL to enable binary logs
-NiFi has a natif CDC feature for MySQL databases.
+NiFi has a native CDC feature for MySQL databases.
 To use it, the MySQL DB must be configured to use binary logs.
-Use the following instructions to enable binary log for the workshop DB and use ROW format CDC events.
+Use the following instructions to enable binary logs for the workshop DB and use ROW format CDC events.

   ```
 sudo bash -c 'sudo cat <<EOF >> /etc/my.cnf